BetterThanTomorrow/calva/docs/site/static-only.md

 If you have the Calva REPL UI disabled and still want to [connect or jack-in to a REPL using Calva](connect.md), just do it.
 Then Calva's REPL UI will wake up and be there for the duration of the session.

+## Consider uninstalling these extensions

+Without Calva, many users install other nifty extensions (some of which are old pieces of Calva) that help with this or that problem.
+It might sometimes work together with Calva, sometimes not.
+Here's a list of some common extensions you should consider to at least disable:

+* Strict Paredit - Calva Paredit has evolved a lot since that version
+* Calva-fmt/Calva Formatter - Same here, evolution
+* Clojure Warrior - Calva includes it, in a much evolved way
+* Parinfer - This one you _can_ actually keep, _at some cost_, see [Using Calva with Parinfer](parinfer.md).

+## There's only one Calva REPL, though

 Of course we encourage you to use Calva's REPL.
 It gives you easy ways to

 * [start a Clojure REPL](connect.md)